-With my first baby, I pumped for about six months, and with my second baby, I pumped for nearly sixteen months.
+With my first baby, breastfeeding was difficult.
+I found that using a pump was a great and workable alternative.
+I pumped for about six months, and with my second baby, I pumped for nearly sixteen months.
 I thought I would write this blog post to share my experience and to encourage you to utilize pumping in any way it makes your life easier!

 My first delivery was very rough.
 I was left in a lot of pain, which lingered for months.
 I was pretty uncomfortable, and often downright miserable, and without much available help, it was a frustrating time.
 This of course included nursing.
 I met with a lactation consultant in the hospital, and we decided to buy a breast pump, even if it was to use as a backup.
 However, that turned into my only form of providing milk, because I was in too much pain and too scared to nurse again.